Why do Flour Prices Fluctuate Daily?

 Generally, the price of flour stays fairly steady, increasing and decreasing moderately over time.
 However, just like the stock market, large jumps in either direction are possible, and both sellers and buyers need to take all these factors into account when making transactions.

-Looking for a flour supplier in Michigan, Illinois or Indiana?
+Looking for a wholesale flour supplier in Michigan, Illinois or Indiana?
 Contact us today and let us know how we can help.